CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_html_mode_button.png)

-A template will be generated to reflect the selected fields, and the apparence of the popup will be the same.
+A template will be generated to reflect the selected fields, and the appearance of the popup will be the same.
 Click on *Edit HTML* to start editing.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_html_edit_html_button.png)

-When you click on *Edit HTML*, a new edition dialog will appear.
-You can modify the content (change markup, add some images, add new field names from the source, etc.)
+When you click on *Edit HTML*, a new dialog will appear.
+You can modify the content directly by typing on the template in a quick and easy way.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_html_new_dialog.png)